It was love at first bite.

 You know when you meet someone and you really get along with them?
 The type of encounter where you say to yourself, “We are SO on the same page.
 I seriously need to be friends with this person”.
 Well that’s us.

-We’re Lili and Jess and we’ve been bonding over food since 2008.
+We’re Jess and Lili and we’ve been bonding over food since 2008.
 This is our origins story.
 Think “X-Men Origins: Wolverine”, but with a lot less violence and a lot more dessert.

 Why start a blog?